steffi7574/LayerParallelLearning/Readme.md

 * Parallel implementation of LBFGS hessian approximation.

 * Added a basic python script for testing new implementations.
 It runs 6 test cases and compares the output with the reference.
 Currently only peaks case, using braid\_maxlevels being 1 or 10 and number of processors being 1, 2 or 5.
 In folder testing/ run *python testing.py* for testing all 6 cases or *python testing.py --help* for other configuration.

+# Build
+* Requires XBraid on branch 'solveadjointiwithxbraid', included as a git submodule:
+    - git submodule init
+    - or git submodule update --init
+* *make* should build both, xbraid library as well as dnn code.
+If not, type
+    - cd xbraid
+    - make braid
+    - cd
+    - make

+* git cloning with ssh:
+    - The submodules don't really allow for ssh access
+    - Remedy: modify .git/config file to point to an ssh version of the braid repo